Joseph Brant: After the war

 Though the Grand River valley had been given to Iroquois, Brant allowed white veterans of Brant's Volunteers to settle on his land.
-The very first white settlers on the Grand were Hendrick Nelles and his family; the Huff brothers, John and Hendrick; Adam Young and his family, and John Dochsteder, all veterans of the Brant's Volunteers, whom Brant invited to settle.
-Brant was to trying to recreate the "human geography" of Kanienkeh along the Grand as the families he allowed to settle by the Grand River had all been his neighbours in Kanienkeh before the war.
+Brant tried to recreate the "human geography" of Kanienkeh along the Grand as the families he allowed to settle by the Grand River had all been his neighbours in Kanienkeh before the war.
 Brant gave leases with an average size of 400 acres to former Loyalists along the Grand river, which became an important source of revenue for the Iroquois, as well recreating the multi-racial and multi-cultural world that Brant had grown up in.
-Not all the Iroquois appreciated Brant's willingness to allow white veterans to settle in the Grand river valley with two Mohawk veterans, Aaron and Issac Hill threatening at a community meeting to kill Brant for "bringing white people to settle in their lands", which ended with the Hills leaving for the Bay of Quinte.
-Paxton wrote that European and American writers coming from a patriarchal culture almost completely ignored the clan mothers and tended to give Iroquois headmen, orators, and sachems far more power than what they possessed, and it is easy to exaggerate Brant's power.
-However, Paxton noted that way in which critics like the Hills attacked Brant as the author of certain policies "suggests that Brant was no empty vessel.
-Rather, he had transformed his wartime alliances into a broad-based peacetime coalition capable of forwarding a specific agenda".
-Much to everyone's surprise, Molly Brant did not settle at Brant's Town, instead settling in Kingston.
+Not all the Iroquois appreciated Brant's willingness to allow white veterans to settle in the Grand river valley.
+Two Mohawk veterans threatened to kill Brant for "bringing white people to settle in their lands", which ended with the two leaving for the Bay of Quinte.

+Paxton wrote that European and American writers coming from a patriarchal culture almost completely ignored the clan mothers and overstated the power of Iroquois headmen, orators, and sachems.
+Therefore, the description of people attacking Brant as the author of policy actually suggested that he transformed his wartime alliance into a peacetime coalition capable of pushing agendas.
+Surprisingly, Molly Brant did not settle at Brant's Town, instead settling in Kingston.
 Molly wanted the best education for her eight children, and felt Kingston offered better schools than what were to be found in the settlement run by her brother.

 In November 1785, Brant traveled to London to ask King George III for assistance in defending the Indian confederacy from attack by the Americans.
-The government granted Brant a generous pension and agreed to fully compensate the Mohawk for their losses, but they did not promise to support the confederacy.
-(In contrast to the settlement which the Mohawk received, Loyalists were compensated for only a fraction of their property losses.)
-The Crown promised to pay the Mohawk some £15,000 and to pay both Joseph and his sister Molly pensions for their war services.
+The Crown promised to pay the Mohawk some £15,000 for their losses and to pay both Joseph and his sister Molly pensions for their war services, but did not promise to support the confederacy.
 During his time in London, Brant attended masquerade balls, visited the freak shows, dined with the debauched Prince of Wales and finished the Anglican Mohawk Prayer Book that he had begun before the war.
 He also took a diplomatic trip to Paris, returning to Quebec City in June 1786.